 Bring 1 inch of water to a simmer in a skillet wide enough to hold the cake pan.
 Carefully run a sharp knife around the inside of the pan several times, then rest the pan in the water to soften the caramel, about 8 minutes.
 Remove the pan from the water and dry.

-*In case you may not have noticed, this cake – with all of its caramel greatness – was a bit of a hot mess for me.
-I recommend using a plate with a slight dome in the center, not a flat cake plate to catch all of the caramel gooeyness and save yourself some bitching clean up.
+*In case you may not have noticed, this caramel apple cake, dripping with delicious caramel, was a bit of a hot mess for me.
+I recommend using a plate with a slight dome in the center, not a flat cake plate to catch all of the caramel gooey-ness, saving yourself some bitching clean up.
 Or you can live life on the edge like me.